Higher-order Topological Insulators and Semimetals in Three Dimensions without Crystalline Counterparts

 To illustrate the real-space distribution of the hinge and surface states, we plot the $k_z$-resolved local DOS at zero energy in Fig.~\ref{Fig4}(c).
 We see that the midgap states in the middle region in $k_z$ are mainly spatially localized on the hinges, while the states in the anomalous Hall region are localized on the surfaces.
 In contrast to the higher-order Weyl semimetal in a crystal~\cite{Jiang2020PRL,Hughes2020PRL}, this phase exhibits the local DOS with eight-fold rotational symmetry as enforced by the ${C_8}{T}$ symmetry of the Hamiltonian.
 Our phase is also different from the first-order quasicrystal Weyl-like semimetal with only anomalous surface states~\cite{Fonseca2023arxiv}.
 We therefore establish the bulk-edge correspondence for a higher-order Weyl-like semimetal in a stack of 2D quasicrystals without crystalline counterparts.

 To further reveal Fermi arcs arsing from surface and hinge states, we calculate the spectral DOS at the energy $E$~\cite{Fonseca2023arxiv}, $ \rho (x, q_y, E, k_z) = \sum_{{\bm r}\in S_x } \bra{q_y, {\bm r},\alpha}\delta(E-{H}_W(k_z))\ket{q_y,{\bm r},\alpha}, $ where $S_x$ denotes the set of surface sites on a $x$-normal surface, and $\ket{q_y,{\bm r},\alpha} $ is the plane wave with the momentum $q_y$.
 The quantity measures the DOS of the system that an incident plane wave of energy $E$ can couple to on the surface corresponding to an angle-resolved diffraction measurement~\cite{Fonseca2023arxiv}.
 Figure~\ref{Fig4}(d) shows the spectral DOS at zero energy, illustrating the appearance of Fermi arcs of varying intensities with respect to $q_y$ that connect the projections of two degenerate points at $k_z \approx 2.2$.
 The spectral DOS distribution corresponds to the Bragg peaks of the structure factor~\cite{Fonseca2023arxiv} $ I(q_y) \varpropto \sum_{q_x} | {\sum_{\bm R} e^{i {\bm q} \cdot {\bm R}}} |^2 $ with lattice sites $ \bm R$ and the Fourier momentum $ \bm q = (q_x,q_y) $.
-Figure~\ref{Fig4}(e) shows that the positions of the Bragg peaks in $q_y$ agree perfectly with those of the Fermi arcs in Figure~\ref{Fig4}(d).
+Figure~\ref{Fig4}(e) shows that the positions of the Bragg peaks in $q_y$ agree perfectly with those of the Fermi arcs in Fig.~\ref{Fig4}(d).
+See also the Supplemental Material for the bulk spectral DOS revealing the existence of the Weyl-like degenerate points~\cite{supplement}.

 In summary, we have demonstrated the existence of 3D second-order topological insulators and higher-order Weyl-like semimetals in a stack of 2D quasicrystals with eight-fold rotational symmetry.
 We have also established the bulk-edge correspondence in these systems.
 Importantly, it is worth noting that such phases cannot appear in a 3D crystal due to the absence of eight-fold rotational symmetry.
 Moreover, our findings can be generalized to other quasicrystals, such as Stampfli-tiling quasicrystals with twelve-fold rotational symmetry.
 While our analysis focuses on the case with translational symmetry along the $z$-direction, the implications of our work may be significant for fully 3D quasicrystalline systems.
 Additionally, these intriguing phases could potentially be experimentally observed not only in realistic quasicrystalline materials but also in metamaterials, such as phononic~\cite{Huber2018Nat}, photonic~\cite{Hafezi2019NP}, electric circuit~\cite{Thomale2018NP} and microwave systems~\cite{Bahl2018Nat}.